joshuapearson/tucson-josh/content/posts/storytelling-photography/index.md

 The answer, I think, is that this gives us agency.
 It allows us more control over the images that we craft.
 We gladly burden ourselves with extra weight and bulk because it broadens the scope of what what we can create.
-And the planning can feel like half the fun.
-We envision what will be encountered on a trip and pack the best gear for that destination.
+When we're in the field we hope that the meticulous days of preparation will enable us to bring our vision of a place into reality.
 But is that enough?

 ![Peaks shrouded in clouds, Torres del Paine National Park, Chile](images/DSC05704.jpg)
 ![Horses graze at sunrise in Chilean Patagonia](images/DSC06491.jpg)